pruizf/disco/README.md

 #### For the v2 and v1 releases

+The external metadata table mentioned above for v3 was already available in v1 and v2.

-The file names also included the author names and the first characters of a poem's title; see [here](https://github.com/pruizf/disco/tree/1350233c1af8409f34b727f5396de11d4a9a4cb9) for the v2 documentation.
+However, in earlier releases, the file names also included the author names and the first characters of a poem's title; see [here](https://github.com/pruizf/disco/tree/1350233c1af8409f34b727f5396de11d4a9a4cb9) for the v2 documentation.
 This format gave problems for some XML editors.
 Accordingly, it was modified in v3, keeping only IDs rather than actual names or titles.

+In order to make author and poem search easier for users of the plain-text version, a mapping was created between poem IDs, their author ID, author name, poem title and incipit.
+See [poem_metadata.tsv](./poem_metadata.tsv)

 ## Literary Annotations